Hkay16/word-hunt-game/README.md

 - Customization options for the grid and word search list such as colors, custom words, font, etc.

 ## Current bugs:
-- There are way too many of the same letters on the grid and in sequence.
 - Search functions to verify that all the words are in the grid don't work.
 - Words from the search list can be found in multiple locations/variations.
 - Words can be the same color next to each other.
+- Occasionally a word will not be highlighted when found and the word will be crossed out in the list but stays black.
+May have a correlation to final words or last words in the list?